 - The Performance Improvement Framework (PIF) Agency Model, a performance review tool used to assess how well-placed government agencies are to meet their future operating needs, was upgraded in 2014 to incorporate regulatory stewardship, through:

 - a revised lead question that asks “How well does the agency exercise its stewardship role over regulation?”

-- associated lines of inquiry that draw on the Government’s March 2013 expectations for regulatory stewardship
+- associated lines of inquiry that drew on the Government’s 2013 Initial Expectations for Regulatory Stewardship

 - An article was published in the November 2014 issue of Policy Quarterly, a journal of the Institute for Governance and Policy Studies at Victoria University of Wellington, in which the author, Jonathan Ayto, makes a case for Why Departments Need to be Regulatory Stewards (115 KB).